Onward Ticket for Schengen Family Visa

 Family Visit Isn’t A Tourist Trip: Why Your Itinerary Still Matters

 You are visiting people, not landmarks, and that changes how officers read your file.
 A Schengen Family Visa carries a family story, yet it is still a short stay with clear limits.
 Your itinerary ties the narrative together and shows a clean exit plan.
-Keep plans flexible with a dummy ticket booking you can update anytime.
-This ensures your documents remain current even if family circumstances change slightly.
+Keep plans flexible with a onward ticket proof you can update anytime.

 Who Counts As “Family” In Practice